christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 }
 ```

 There is certainly more going on here than in a [pure immutable approach](https://github.com/reduxjs/react-redux/blob/5.x/src/connect/selectorFactory.js), and you naturally start worrying about performance.
-It is increadibly difficult to compare performance of a tracking approach and a value comparison approach.
+It is incredibly difficult to compare performance of a tracking approach and a value comparison approach.
 Let us look at where the overhead and benefit is:

 ### Overhead
 - **tracking overhead**: The overhead is in wrapping and accessing the state through a proxy